What are directors’ duties and what can they do to protect themselves in a sale of company?

 Delaware

 General.
 Delaware corporate law provides that a merger requires the approval of a majority of the outstanding stock entitled to vote.
 Companies cannot “contract out” of the Delaware law requirement.
-(In order to address the minimum vote requirements, some venture funds insist on drag-along provisions, which require stockholders to vote in favor of a merger if certain conditions are met.
-This will be covered in a future post.)
+(In order to address the minimum vote requirements, some venture funds insist on drag-along provisions, which require stockholders to vote in favor of a merger if certain conditions are met.)

 California

 General.
 California corporate law provides that a merger requires the approval of a majority of the outstanding shares of each class of the corporation.
 This means preferred stock as a class and common stock as a separate class.
 Companies cannot “contract out” of the California law requirement.
-(In order to address the minimum vote requirements, some venture funds insist on drag-along provisions, which require shareholders to vote in favor of a merger if certain conditions are met.
-This will be covered in a future post.)
+(In order to address the minimum vote requirements, some venture funds insist on drag-along provisions.)

 Practical answer.
 Generally, the necessary shareholder approval for a merger of a California corporation will be (i) a majority of all common stock, (ii) a majority of all preferred stock on an as converted to common basis, (iii) any other approval required by the protective provisionsin the Articles of Incorporation, such as a separate series approval or super-majority approval, and (iv) any other approval requested by the acquiror in the merger, such as a super-majority approval in order to limit the number of shareholders that may exercise dissenters rights (to be covered in a future post).
 Acquirors asking for an extremely high percentage, such as 90% or 95% approval, is not particularly unusual in the sale of a private company, especially if there may be dissenting shareholders.